jan-martinek/me/hugo/content/archive/wpub-reaction/index.md

 **Sometimes WPUB treats a publication as a content**, especially when considering what is essential a what is not (fonts? eh).
 From a book-reading or even web-browsing perspective, this feels wrong — would I want to treat typesetting of a book as non-essential?

 **Sometimes WPUB treats a publication as a photocopy of a printed book**, keeping the structure of a paginated volume.
 Is this a right way to structure a digital hypertext-enabled content?
-For example, the [use case doc][ucr] refers to “answers at the back” of a textbook:
+For example, the spec refers to “answers at the back” of a textbook:

 > Chandrasekhar has been assigned a set of exercises in his math WP textbook.
 To double check his work, he wants to easily navigate to the answers in the back of the WP.
 [UC42]